 You may well have glowing testimonials on your website but the problem with this approach is that prospective customers know that the reviews have been hand-picked by you; and that significantly reduces their effectiveness.
 For it to be credible, people want to see a complete picture of all the feedback you get; and they want to see it on an independent website.

 Negative feedback can be good for your business!
 Since the purpose of showing off your feedback is to provide reassurance to potential customers, you might think that showing off negative feedback would be counter-productive.
 But it’s not the case.
-In fact there’s evidence that if all your reviews are five star, people actually become suspicious.
+In fact evidence from Google shows that if you have nothing but 5 star reviews, people actually become suspicious.
 What they want to see is that you generally do a great job; and that when things occasionally go wrong, that you handle it well.
 Showing how you responded when something went wrong can actually be more beneficial than if the problem had never occurred in the first place.

 The other key benefit of online reviews, is their effect on search engine results.
 Search engines can recognize reviews for what they are, and this form of content is ranked higher than other content because of its perceived value to people searching.
 Google automatically adds Google stars to search results based on reviews, which helps them stand out.
 Better still, according to Google, people clicking on search results that feature stars, are three times more likely to make a purchase.

 In conclusion: if you know your customers generally say positive things about you, then you should make the most of this valuable asset.
 Handled correctly, reviews can be an extremely powerful marketing tool and drive measurable business benefits.